TophatSynth/medic_backup/Lecture Notes/Week 1/Introduction to biomolecules.md

 ### Fatty acids
 - Saturated or unsaturated
 	- Changes the 3D structure of the molecule
-	- Both hydrophobic and hydrophilic - amphipathic
+	- Both hydrophobic and hydrophilic - amphipathic #anki
 - Can be stored as triacylglycerols/triglycerides
 	- 1 glycerol, three fatty acids